mvolkmann/blog/src/web-dev-tips.md

 A promise can be in one of three states:

 - pending
-- fulfilled (a.k.a. resolved) with a value
+- fulfilled with a value (a.k.a. resolved)
 - rejected with a reason or error

 To create a `Promise` object, call the `Promise` constructor passing it a function that has one or two parameters.
-The first is a function to call to put the promise in a resolved state.
+The first parameter is a function to call to put the promise in a resolved state.
-The second, optional parameter is a function to call to put the promise into a rejected state.
+The second parameter (optional) is a function to call to put the promise into a rejected state.
 For example: